HCGB-IGTP/BacterialTyper/docs/source/user_guide/software/spades.rst

 SPAdes
 ======

-SPAdes – St. Petersburg genome assembler – is an assembly toolkit containing various assembly pipelines.
+SPAdes – St. Petersburg genome assembler – is an assembly toolkit containing various assembly pipelines :cite:`Bankevich2012`.

 See additional details in: